ayonli/jsext/README.md

 (or working directory for Deno) if not absolute.

 In Bun and Deno, the `script` can also be a TypeScript file.

+NOTE: This function also uses `parallel.maxWorkers` and `parallel.workerEntry` for worker configuration.

 **Example (result)**